Gkicks/expense-tracker/README.md

 ### The Landing Page

 - The landing page is the page the user lands on when the program is first run
-- There is a logo that explains, to the user, what the programme does
+- There is a logo that explains, to the user, what the program does
 - The user must input either N or E to choose if they are a new or existing user
 - The user is able to input N or E in either upper or lowercase format
 - If any other entry is made, the user will see an error message displayed and be asked to enter the information again: